mdeacey/facebook-gpt-shopify/docs/6_digitalocean_data_sync/6_1_facebook_data_sync_with_digitalocean_spaces.md

 ## Subchapter 6.1: Facebook Data Sync with DigitalOcean Spaces

 ### Introduction
-This subchapter transitions the temporary file storage (`facebook/<page_id>/page_data.json`) from Chapter 4 to DigitalOcean Spaces for persistent, scalable storage of Facebook page metadata for the GPT Messenger sales bot.
-We update the webhook and polling mechanisms to upload non-sensitive page data to Spaces (`users/<uuid>/facebook/<page_id>/page_data.json`) using the UUID from the SQLite-based `TokenStorage` (Chapter 3).
+This subchapter transitions the temporary file storage for Facebook data (`facebook/<page_id>/page_data.json` and `facebook/<page_id>/conversations/<sender_id>.json`) from Chapter 4 to DigitalOcean Spaces for persistent, scalable storage of page metadata and conversation histories for the GPT Messenger sales bot.
+We update the webhook and polling mechanisms to upload non-sensitive metadata to `users/<uuid>/facebook_messenger/<page_id>/page_data.json` and conversation payloads to `users/<uuid>/facebook_messenger/<page_id>/conversations/<sender_id>.json`, using the UUID from the SQLite-based `TokenStorage` (Chapter 3).
 The implementation uses `boto3` for S3-compatible storage, ensuring secure, production-ready data management with `TokenStorage` and `SessionStorage`.

 ### Prerequisites
 - Completed Chapters 1–5 (Facebook OAuth, Shopify OAuth, Persistent Storage, Data Sync).
-- FastAPI application running on a DigitalOcean Droplet or locally.
+- FastAPI application running on a DigitalOcean Droplet or locally (e.g., `http://localhost:5000`).
 - SQLite databases (`tokens.db`, `sessions.db`) set up (Chapter 3).
 - DigitalOcean Spaces bucket and credentials configured (Subchapter 6.3).
-- Environment variables for Spaces and OAuth set in `.env`.
+- Environment variables for Spaces, OAuth, and webhooks set in `.env` (Chapters 1–4, Subchapter 6.3).
+- `session_id` cookie set by Shopify OAuth (Chapter 3).
+- A publicly accessible webhook URL for testing (e.g., via `ngrok http 5000`).

 ---

 ### Step 1: Why DigitalOcean Spaces?
 Spaces provides:
-- Scalable, S3-compatible storage for page metadata.
+- Scalable, S3-compatible storage for page metadata and conversation histories.
-- Persistent storage for multiple users, using UUIDs to organize data.
+- Persistent storage for multiple users, organized by UUID (`users/<uuid>/...`).
-- Integration with existing webhook and polling systems (Chapter 4).
+- Integration with webhook and polling systems for metadata (`name`, `category`) and messages (Chapter 4).
 - Preparation for backups in Chapter 7.

 ### Step 2: Update Project Structure
-The project structure builds on Chapters 1–5:
+The project structure builds on Chapters 1–5, adding a new utility module for Spaces:
 ```
 .
 ├── app.py